Battle of Big Hole, Montana

 Nez Perce War, Frank Leslie's Newspaper, 1877

-Unknown to the Nez Perce, they were being followed by Colonel John Gibbon, 161 soldiers, and one howitzer.
+Unknown to the Nez Perce, Colonel John Gibbon, 161 soldiers and one howitzer were following them.
 Gibbon also collected 45 civilian volunteers in the Bitterroot Valley.
+On August 8, while the tribe was gathering supplies in the area, military scouts were observing their camp.

 Big Hole Battlefield, Montana, by the National Park Service

-On August 8, Gibbon located the Nez Perce camp and with orders to take no prisoners and make no negotiations, he and his men attacked at dawn the next day.
+With orders to take no prisoners and make no negotiations, Colonel John Gibbon and his men attacked at dawn the next day.
 Gibbon and his men inflicted severe casualties before a vigorous counterattack drove him back and allowed the Nez Perce to escape.
 In the conflict, 29 soldiers were killed and 40 wounded; 89 Indians were killed.

-The battle is generally considered a tactical victory for the Nez Perce, who held the soldiers at siege long enough to bury their dead, gather their camp, and escape with the majority of their horses.
-However, the great losses they suffered were devastating and contributed to their ultimate defeat two months later.
+The battle is generally considered a tactical victory for the Nez Perce, who held the soldiers at siege long enough to bury their dead, gather their camp, and escape with most of their horses.
+However, their great losses were devastating and contributed to their ultimate defeat two months later.

-Today, the Big Hole Battlefield is recognized and honored both as a historic site s a memorial for those who lost their lives in the battle.
-The 655-acre site is operated by the National Park Service.
+Today, the Big Hole Battlefield is recognized and honored as a historic site and a memorial for those who lost their lives in the battle.
+The National Park Service operates the 655-acre site.
 It is located ten miles west of Wisdom, Montana, on Montana Highway 43.

 Contact Information: